Birth Certificate Translation. GDRFA & KHDA Accepted

 Most birth certificates originate from hospital births.
 The hospital issues an initial birth notification, which the parents then use to obtain the official civil registration certificate from vital statistics authorities.
 Some countries issue both documents separately; others combine them.
 UAE authorities typically require the civil registration certificate (the official government document), not just the hospital notification.

-Hospital birth certificates typically include: child's full name, date and time of birth, place of birth (hospital name and address), parent names and nationalities, attending physician or midwife, and registration number.
+Hospital birth certificates typically include the child’s full name, date and time of birth, place of birth, parent names and nationalities, and registration number.
 We translate all these details accurately.

 Home Birth Documentation